 When you’re able to find that balance, you can enjoy the benefits of owning a rewarding credit card without having to worry about paying tons of interest rates.

-Here are some tips on how you can qualify for a credit card and get a good credit card APR.
+Here are some tips to help you qualify for a credit card and get a good credit card APR.

 Develop Good Credit Habits